 The Self Employment and Job Opportunities Office

 Innovative Partnership between all county Chambers of Commerce and local human services agencies along with government offices, including the Merced County Work Force Investment Board and the state’s Employment Development Department.
 Funded through a competitive Department of Labor Grant.
+You will understand that the close proximity to Yosemite National Park is a real booster for the area’s economic development.

 Service to Employers: